 The cost depends upon your type of vehicle and if you choose preferred or standard parking.
 For example, cars and motorcycles may choose between standard parking, which is currently $25 per day but can fluctuate throughout the year, or preferred parking for $20-$25 more.
 The preferred parking lots are closer to the entrances which are handy after a long day of walking and standing in lines.
 Please note that if you are only visiting one park per day and arriving for park opening time, your parking spot will most likely be very close to the preferred parking spots and if walking is an issue, there is always a tram running at all the theme park parking lots.
 Don’t feel that you must spend for this costly perk.

-The Disney Platinum and Disney Platinum Plus annual pass holders and Disney Resort hotel guests receive complimentary standard parking at any of the Disney theme parks but can pay the additional $20-$25 to get the preferred parking spots.
+The Disney Annual Passholders and Disney Resort hotel guests receive complimentary standard parking at any of the Disney theme parks but can pay an additional $20-$25 to get the preferred parking spots.
 There are also oversized vehicle lots that charge roughly $30 per day.

 Resort Parking Costs

 While Disney Resort hotel guests can park complimentary at the theme parks, they do have to pay for parking at the resorts themselves.
-Overnight standard self-parking varies depending upon the resort category you’ve chosen.
+As of January 10th, 2023 resort guests will NO LONGER be charged for overnight resort parking.

 If you’re headed to the Disney theme parks but are not staying at a Disney Resort, there are other ways to achieve free parking for your vehicle.
 While it may take a little bit more time, these ideas will keep some money in your pocket and offer you an excuse to check out other areas of Disney World that you may have not yet explored.
 We don’t recommend these options unless time doesn’t matter to you.
 Remember, you paid a lot for your park tickets and want to spend as much time as possible in the park, not waiting for buses and transfers.
 Also, if you still think this is an option for you, make sure to investigate exactly what connections and where you will catch them to get to your end destination, especially if you aren’t familiar with Disney property.